About Annual Vegetation Road Clearance

 The purpose of vegetation road clearance is to reduce the amount of vegetation along roadways, enhance evacuation during a wildfire, and allow greater access for fire engines and equipment to respond during a wildfire.

 It is very important to maintain and keep up the work that has been completed.
 Maintaining roadways is not only important for your safety but the safety of the community.
 Santa Barbara Municipal Code requires homeowners to make sure that vegetation on their property does not encroach onto adjacent roadways.
 This effort includes keeping evacuation routes clear of flammable vegetation and thinning vegetation along the roadways.

 Thank you to all of the homeowners for your continual support and cooperation in helping reduce fuel loading and improve access for emergency equipment on the roadways.

-This year 16 miles of roads will be cleared through funds established by the Wildland Fire Suppression Assessment District in both the Extreme Foothill and Foothill Zone of the City’s high fire hazard areas.
-Click here for the list of roads scheduled for 2016.
+This year 16 miles of roads were cleared through funds established by the Wildland Fire Suppression Assessment District in both the Extreme Foothill and Foothill Zone of the City’s high fire hazard areas.
+Click here for the list of roads completed in 2016.